 - If LLCs have a single owner, they are treated as a sole proprietorship or a division of the owner unless they choose to be treated as a corporation.

-- LLCs are subject to an annual minimum franchise tax
+- LLCs are subject to an annual minimum franchise tax and rules

-Other popular business structures include:
+Aside from an LLC, some other popular business structures include:

 - All partners are jointly liable for the obligations of the partnership